marcoreni/apollo-server-integration-testing-fastify/README.md

 ## Release

-To issue a new release run `yarn release`.
+To issue a new release run `pnpm release`.

 ## Acknowledgements